 “The automotive industry, comprising manufacturing and retail trade, employs roughly 4.2 million people in the U.S. alone, according to a June 2017 Bureau of Labor Statistics report.
 And when you consider that there are over 250 million cars on U.S. roads, let’s just say there’s a demand for skilled workers to care for all those cars.” – monster.com

 Automotive engineers don’t turn quite as many wrenches as manufacturers and technicians, but their job in the industry is invaluable.
-Equipped with a strong knowledge of aerodynamics and design, engineers are responsible for improving performance of both cars and specific parts.
+Equipped with a strong knowledge of aerodynamics and design, engineers are responsible for improving the performance of both cars and specific parts.
 When it comes to increased fuel-efficiency and passenger safety, engineers are the people to call.

 - Most automotive engineers, depending on the company they work for, have been known to make over $80k a year.

 - Automotive engineers are required to have at least a bachelor’s degree in engineering prior to being hired.
 Having experience with fluid mechanics, fuel technology, and thermodynamics is also helpful.

 - Successful engineers are detail-oriented, critical thinkers and are able to work well with a team.

 The primary role of the body repair specialist is to repair automobile exteriors.
 If the outside of a vehicle is damaged in an accident or is otherwise compromised, it is the auto body crew’s job to repair it and get it back on the road as soon as possible.
 This job is definitely for someone that loves the hands-on approach and has a background in maintenance.

 - The average body repair specialist makes around $18 an hour, although some have been known to make more depending on how long they’ve been in the field.

 - Only a high school diploma is required to work in body repair, but, if you’re interested in moving up, an associate’s degree is recommended.